Cachetas/healthcare/README.md

 # healthcare

  University work of Java program to manage a health care facility.
-Following the object-oriented programming paradigm, the program has options to insert, modify and consult information about patients, health care professionals, create teams and manage appointments.
+Based in the object-oriented programming paradigm, the program has options to insert, modify and consult information about patients and health care professionals, and to create teams and manage appointments.

 Classes Diagram: